vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/1_encounter_in_the_chakra.md

 *pīṭ hā ḥ kande pade rūpe rūpātīte kramāt sthitā ḥ * /

-*caturasraṁ tathā binduṣa ṭ kayuktaṁ ca vṛ ttakam* //42//
+*caturasraṁ tathā binduṣa ṭ kayuktaṁ ca vṛttakam* //42//

 *ardhacandraṁ trikoṇaṁ ca rūpāṇy eṣāṁ krameṇa tu* /

 *pīto dhumras tathā śveto rakto rūpam ca kīrtitam* //43//

-The four basic energies, from *śāntā * to *kriyā* , present in the central triangle around the Goddess are now said to bring about the apparition of more concrete cosmic elements, the *pīṭ has* , which are the four main seats or centers of presence and power of the Goddess.
+The four basic energies, from *śāntā * to *kriyā* , present in the central triangle around the Goddess are now said to bring about the apparition of more concrete cosmic elements, the *pīṭhas* , which are the four main seats or centers of presence and power of the Goddess.
 They are quoted by the initials of their names, which are Kāmarūpa, Pūrṇagiri, Jālandhara, and O ḍ ḍ iyāna, four places ensuring “geographically” the concrete presence of the Goddess in the Indian subcontinent.
-22 A characteristic of Tantric sacred geography is that it is mentally and bodily interiorized, so the *pīṭ has* are also to be visualized by the adept on four points of his yogic imaginary body.
+22 A characteristic of Tantric sacred geography is that it is mentally and bodily interiorized, so the *pīṭhas* are also to be visualized by the adept on four points of his yogic imaginary body.
 The bulb \( *kanda* in Sanskrit\) is a bulge in the lower part of the *suṣumnā * usually considered as the center from which issue and radiate in the body the 72,000 *nā ḍīs* , the channels in which the *prāṇa* circulates.
 It is also assimilated to the lower yogic center, the *mūlādhāra* .

 The three terms “word” \( *pada* \), “form” \( *rūpa* \), and “beyond the form”